-The Ultra Sharp coarse/medium/extra fine stones are the best value we’ve seen to sharpen high speed steel or TC.
-The stone kit comes with three different grits (300, 600, and 1200), so you can choose the right one for the job.
-The 3 metal stones are also 8×3 inches, making them large enough to handle most tools.
+The Ultra Sharp diamond sharpening stone set coarse/medium/extra fine is the best value we’ve seen to sharpen high speed steels or TC.
+The stone kit comes with three different grits (300, 600, and 1200), so you can use the right one for the job.
+The three metal plates are also 8×3 inches, large enough to handle most tools.

 - A lifetime warranty protects you in case something goes wrong during its lifetime.

 - The stones are single sided.
-You don’t have to worry about the other side being damaged.
+You don’t have to worry about damage on the other side.

-- Small, making them handy to carry around with you.
+- Small and handy to carry around with you.

-- Does not come with a stone holder.
+- Does not come with a universal stone holder.

 A unique overlapping perforation design speeds up the sharpening process.
 While the Micro-Tool Pad is perfect for a point or small cutting edge.

 - Honing solution: Includes their own premium fluid.

 - Angle guide: Perfect to assist beginners or those who use it occasionally.